maudhaugland/booktypes/_posts/2021-10-12-the-diary-of-a-bookseller.md

 ![]()

+### Personal?

 *The Diary of a Bookseller* by Shaun Bythell was published by Profile Books in 2017.
 It is the author's diary about, you might have guessed it, working as a bookseller in a small bookshop in Wigtown, Scotland.
 It is said to be 'warm, witty and laugh-out-loud funny' if one should trust the words of the *Daily Mail*.

-The typeface of the title looks almsot like its written with a marker pen
+The typeface of the title looks almsot like its written with a marker pen - condenced, but spaced, capitals, - like the posters you made in school - rather charming

 ### Diaries